stonepros/stone/doc/rados/configuration/mon-osd-interaction.rst

 ``osd_heartbeat_interval``

-:Description: How often an Ceph OSD Daemon pings its peers (in seconds).
+:Description: How often an Stone OSD Daemon pings its peers (in seconds).
 :Type: 32-bit Integer
 :Default: ``6``

 ``osd_heartbeat_grace``

-:Description: The elapsed time when a Ceph OSD Daemon hasn't shown a heartbeat
+:Description: The elapsed time when a Stone OSD Daemon hasn't shown a heartbeat
-              that the Ceph Storage Cluster considers it ``down``.
+              that the Stone Storage Cluster considers it ``down``.
               This setting must be set in both the [mon] and [osd] or [global] sections so that it is read by both monitor and OSD daemons.
 :Type: 32-bit Integer